Omnikon-Org/.github/profile/README.md

-# 👹 DemonTech
+# 👹 DemonDie

 > Building innovative solutions, empowering developers, and creating technology that makes an impact.

 ## 🚀 About Us

-DemonTech is a technology-driven organization focused on developing innovative software solutions, contributing to open source, and fostering a community of passionate developers.
+DemonDie is a technology-driven organization focused on developing innovative software solutions, contributing to open source, and fostering a community of passionate developers.

 We believe in: